sasurfer/aqlbetter-dockerized/README.md

 Open a browser tab to localhost, fill the credentials and click "Start querying data".

+**NOTE**: If you want to change port from the default 80 then use the docker compose file docker-compose-port8088.yml instead of docker-compose.yml and modify 8088 into the port number you would like to use.

 ## OAUTH2
 ### EXAMPLE OF EHRBASE CONFIGURATION
 Create a directory for EHRBase and copy the following two files.